Step Three: Conduct Interviews

 Applicants with Disabilities

-If you are interviewing someone with a disability, it is your responsibility to provide reasonable accommodation, such as arranging wheelchair access or providing proper tools for the hearing impaired.
-In this case, questions about mental, physical, and emotional capabilities may be asked in order to conduct an interview, administer a test, or provide proper working conditions.
+If you are interviewing someone with a disability, you must provide reasonable accommodation, such as arranging wheelchair access or providing proper tools for the hearing impaired.
+In this case, questions about mental, physical, and emotional capabilities may be asked to conduct an interview, administer a test, or provide proper working conditions.

 Applicant Background Checks and Drug Testing

 If relevant to the job (for example, health care, child care, education workers, etc.), employers can perform background checks